-What I tell them isn’t usually the answer they’re looking for: the best practice and strategy for helping kids know the gospel, come to saving faith, and grow as a disciple, is a parent investing in the discipleship of their child.
-Nothing helps a teenager know the gospel like seeing it modeled in the home; not just taught or spoken to them, but modeled through their parents’ relationship to each other and to the kids.
+What I tell them isn’t usually the answer they’re looking for.
+I tell them the best practice and strategy for helping kids know the gospel, come to saving faith, and grow as a disciple, is a parent investing in the discipleship of their child.
+Nothing helps a teenager know the gospel like seeing it modeled in the home.
+They need to see the gospel not just taught or spoken to them, but modeled through their parents’ relationship to each other and to the kids.

 Easy to Tell

 Though I’m not a parent myself, after eight years of youth ministry, it is easy to tell a teenager who has parents actively discipling them from those who don’t.
 It’s rare to find students that care deeply about the gospel with parents who do not also care deeply about the gospel at home.
 Though there will always be students whom God will work in regardless of their parents’ physical and spiritual involvement, this is usually the exception, not the norm.